 From Longshan Temple Station, ride the train to Taipei 101 Station.

 Taipei 101 is an iconic skyscraper in Taipei City.
 It used to be the tallest building in the world, until its world record was surpassed by Burj Khalifa in Dubai.
-You can spend a few hours here.
+Here are some things you can do in Taipei 101.

 First, have lunch at Din Tai Fung located at the ground floor of Taipei 101.
 Din Tai Fung is a Michelin-starred restaurant famous for their xiaolongbao (steamed buns).
 They also have other items in their menu like fried rice and noodles.
-I like the food here and it’s reasonably priced as well.
+I liked the food here — the xiaolongbao definitely lived up to expectations.
+It’s reasonably priced as well.

 After lunch, climb up the 89th floor of the building to get to the Taipei 101 Observatory.
 This offers a 360-view of the surrounding metropolis.
 There is also a rooftop on the next floor which you can visit.